Jokela school shooting: Perpetrator

+Pekka-Eric Auvinen was born on 4 June 1989 in Helsinki, Uusimaa, Finland.
+His father, a musician, named him after the guitarists Pekka Järvinen and Eric Clapton.
+Auvinen grew up in a stable family consisting of his parents and a younger brother.
+His parents reportedly became concerned about the violent content of some of the video games he played and confiscated and sold them.
+The family had lived in the same home for a decade.
+During his early school years, Auvinen developed normally and had friends.
+However, during adolescence, his academic performance declined and his social circle became increasingly limited.
+Auvinen reportedly had no friends in his later school years, although he discussed firearms and the possibility of carrying out a school shooting with others.

 Between December 2006 and January 2007, Auvinen's parents tried to get him referred to a psychiatric outpatient clinic for his depression and anxiety, but the offer was refused due to his perceived mild symptoms.
 Instead, treatment using antidepressants was recommended to Auvinen's parents before any attempts to hospitalize him.
 Auvinen would go on to tell his online acquaintance that he would not be making it to military service the following months, leaving several other cryptic and homicidal messages with her the day before his attack.
 Auvinen had irregularly taken SSRIs one year prior to his death.
 Auvinen was frequently bullied at school and school students reported changes in his behavior to a youth worker, saying he acted threateningly and remarked that they would die in "a white revolution".
 One of his teachers described him as a militant radical who was interested in both far-right and far-left movements.
 Auvinen had apparently been planning the shooting since at least early March 2006 before he met any of the YouTubers or online gamers who had later been blamed for the massacre.